Ceiling-Mounted Monorail Fall Protection System Protects RV Maintenance Workers

 Boats and RVs come in many different shapes and sizes; many large trailers and motor homes can reach heights over 12 feet, and workers frequently have to access rooftop equipment.
 From the roof, they can access air conditioning units, rooftop vents, and solar panels, as well as protect and repair rooftop seals and other hardware.

 When workers climb on top of a 12-foot tall trailer, they risk serious injury in the event of a fall.
 When Stoltzfus RV’s and Marine built a new maintenance facility, they knew they needed to provide their employees with a secure fall protection system in the new building.
-The company was already familiar with Rigid Lifelines fall protection system, so they decided to return to Rigid Lifelines for their needs.
+The company was already familiar with Rigid Lifelines fall protection systems, so they decided to return to Rigid Lifelines for their needs.

 Stoltzfus RV’s and Marine worked with Rigid Lifelines dealer McDal Corporation to find the best fall protection solution for their specific needs.
 They decided to fit the new 13,200 square-foot facility with 17 complete Rigid Lifelines Ceiling-Mounted Monorail Fall Protection Systems to cover 22 fully-equipped service bays where technicians perform all necessary maintenance functions.
 Eleven main bays are located inside the facility and 11 overflow bays are located outside under the roof overhang.